djndl1/CSNotes/ML/papers/VGG16.md

 - dropout regularization for the first two FC layers (dropout ratio $0.5$);

-- Optimizaing the multinomial logistic regression objective using mini-batch gradient descent;

 - Learning rate set to $10^{-2}$ initially, and then decreased by a factor of $10$ when the validation set accuracy stopped improving.

-- weight initialization is done by pretraining a smaller model.
+- weight initialization is done by first pretraining a smaller model and stracking more layers on top of it to obtain a deeper model.

 - Images are cropped into $224 \times 224$ pixels from rescaled training images.
 The crops underwent random horizontal flipping and random RGB color shift.

-- image size can be found by (1) training a model with a smaller input size and training a model with a larger input size, initialized with the smaller one or (2) multi-scale training([Multiscale Methods and Machine Learning](https://www.kdnuggets.com/2018/03/multiscale-methods-machine-learning.html)) by random sampling $S$ from a certain range $[S_{min}, S_{max}]$ so that a single model is trained to recognize objects over a wide range of scales.
+- The proper image size can be found by (1) training a model with a smaller input size and training a model with a larger input size, initialized with the smaller one or (2) multi-scale training([Multiscale Methods and Machine Learning](https://www.kdnuggets.com/2018/03/multiscale-methods-machine-learning.html)) by random sampling $S$ from a certain range $[S_{min}, S_{max}]$ so that a single model is trained to recognize objects over a wide range of scales.

 ## Testing